GeorgiaMadison CountyBail & Release

 • The Benefit: Assuming you attend all your court dates, you'll typically receive approximately 90% of the bail money back after your case concludes.
 The court often retains a small percentage for administrative fees.

 • Payment Methods Accepted: Cash is almost always accepted.
-You should contact the jail directly to confirm if they accept other forms of payment, such as certified checks or money orders.
+Contact the Madison County Sheriff's Office at (706) 795-6202 to confirm if they accept other forms of payment, such as certified checks or money orders.
 Credit cards are generally not accepted.

 • Important: Ensure you get a receipt for your bail payment.